GRISE-UPM/WSESE-2027/index.md

 ## Submission information

 Submissions will be made via hotcrp.
-Papers must be formatted according to ICSE 2026 guidelines (submission process: https://conf.researchr.org/track/icse-2026/icse-2026-research-track).
+Papers must be formatted according to ICSE 2027 guidelines (submission process: https://conf.researchr.org/track/icse-2027/icse-2027-research-track).
 The official publication date of the workshop proceedings is the date the proceedings are made available by ACM.
-This date may be up to two weeks prior to the first day of ICSE 2026.
+This date may be up to two weeks prior to the first day of ICSE 2027.
 The official publication date affects the deadline for any patent filings related to published work.

 ## Keynote speaker
 Keynote by (TBC).

 ## Important Dates
-- Submission of papers:	October 20, 2025
+- Submission of papers:	November 27, 2026
-- Notification:	November 24, 2025
+- Notification:	December 11, 2026
-- Camera-ready:	January 26, 2026
+- Camera-ready:	January 29, 2027
-- Workshop:	April XX, 2026
+- Workshop:	April 26, 2027

 ## Workshop Organization
 - Sira Vegas, Universidad Politécnica de Madrid, Spain
-- Silvia Abrahão, Universitat Politècnica de València, Spain
-- Patricia Lago, Vrije Univ.
-Amsterdam, The Netherlands
+- Andreas Jedlitschka, Fraunhofer IESE, Germany

 ## Proceedings Chair
-Marta Fernández-Diego, Universitat Politècnica de València, Spain
+Iflaah Salman, University of Glasgow, UK

+## Web Chair
+Francy Rodríguez, Universidad Politécnica de Madrid, Spain